rgdonohue/GIS-OSS/README.md

 - **Environmental Justice & Grant Intelligence**
   Auto-generated maps/stats for EPA/BIA grants, cumulative impact assessments, climate vulnerability indexing, community health overlays, evidence packs for “data-to-grant” workflows.

-Each workflow blends NL→SQL translation, spatial joins, change detection, and templated narratives while enforcing data governance rules (sacred-site redaction, consent tracking, data-repatriation guarantees).
+Each workflow combines plain-language prompts with spatial analysis—buffers, joins, change detection—and wraps the results with governance safeguards such as sacred-site redaction, consent tracking, and data repatriation.

-## Killer Demo Scenarios
+## Demo Scenarios We Can Share
-1. **Sacred Site Storm** — Hurricane approaching ancestral territory: produce an evacuation plan that reroutes around sacred landscapes and protects elders’ housing.
+1. **Sacred Site Storm** — Hurricane approaching ancestral territory: plan evacuations that honor sacred landscapes and safeguard elders’ housing.
-2. **First Foods Forecast** — Model climate impacts on traditional harvest areas (berries, salmon, wild rice) across 20-year horizons with TEK calendars.
+2. **First Foods Forecast** — Explore climate impacts on traditional harvest areas (berries, salmon, wild rice) using TEK calendars and satellite data.
-3. **Treaty Defense Dashboard** — Monitor upstream industrial permits and water withdrawals affecting treaty-protected fisheries, auto-generate defense briefs with citations.
+3. **Treaty Defense Dashboard** — Monitor upstream permits and water withdrawals affecting treaty-protected fisheries, then assemble a defense brief with citations.
-4. **Grant Writing Wizard** — Input an environmental challenge; output maps, statistics, and narratives tailored to EPA/BIA/USDA grant templates.
+4. **Grant Support Toolkit** — Start with a local environmental concern and build maps, statistics, and narratives ready for EPA/BIA/USDA submissions.

 ## Value for Tribal Partners & Enablement Teams
 - Let environmental staff cut cultural resource reviews from multi-day manual GIS work to <30 minutes while retaining full control over sacred data.
 - Package reusable lesson plans: each prompt maps a tribal policy question (“Are treaty-protected fisheries at risk?”) to a map, report, and citation trail ready for council or agency submission.
-- Equip services teams with concrete ROI stories—EPA Environmental Justice grants won, acres restored, carbon credits quantified, youth engaged in mapping programs.
+- Share stories that matter—EPA Environmental Justice grants secured, acres restored, carbon credits documented, youth engaged in mapping programs.
 - Provide an on-prem reference stack tribal IT can deploy in a day, with elder approval workflows, audit logging, and “data comes home” policies baked in.

 ## Data Sovereignty Features